Pacific Rim summit highlights strained China-US relations

 Continue Reading Below

-The 21 nations at the Asia-Pacific Economic Cooperation summit in Port Moresby struggled to bridge differences on issues such as trade protectionism, making it likely their final statement Sunday will be an anodyne document.
+The 21 nations at the Asia-Pacific Economic Cooperation summit in Port Moresby struggled to bridge differences on issues such as trade protectionism and reforming the World Trade Organization, making it likely their final statement Sunday will be an anodyne document.

 U.S. Vice President Mike Pence and China's President Xi Jinping traded barbs in speeches on Saturday.
-Pence accused China of intellectual property theft, forced technology transfers and unfair trading practices.
+Pence professed respect for Xi and China but also harshly criticized the world's No. 2 economy for intellectual property theft, forced technology transfers and unfair trading practices.

-In Port Moresby, the impact of China's aid and loans is highly visible but the U.S. and allies are countering with efforts to finance infrastructure in Papua New Guinea and other island states.
+In Port Moresby, the impact of China's aid and loans is highly visible.
+But the U.S. and allies are countering with efforts to finance infrastructure in Papua New Guinea and other island states.
+The U.S. has also said it will be involved in ally Australia's plan to develop a naval base with Papua New Guinea.

+On Sunday, the U.S., New Zealand, Japan and Australia said they'd work with Papua New Guinea's government to bring electricity to 70 percent of its people by 2030.
+Less than 20 percent have a reliable electricity supply.

+"The commitment of the United States of America to this region of the world has never been stronger," said Pence at a signing ceremony.
+A separate statement from his office said other countries are welcome to join the electrification initiative provided they support the U.S. vision of a free and open Pacific.